Ryeqo 40mg/1mg/0.5mg film-coated tablets

 Paediatric population

-There is no relevant use of Ryeqo in children aged under 18 years for the indication of the treatment of moderate to severe symptoms of uterine fibroids in adult women of reproductive age.
+There is no relevant use of Ryeqo in children aged under 18 years for the treatment of symptoms of uterine fibroids.

 Method of administration